How To Organise & Arrange A Burial – Contents

 6. Cemetery Regulations

-Applications should be made at least 48 hours before interment (not including weekends and public holidays).
-No interment shall take place, no memorial shall be placed and no additional inscription shall be made on any memorial, without the prior permission of the Parish Council.
+No interment shall take place, no memorial shall be erected and no additional inscription shall be made on any memorial, without the prior permission of the Council.

-Apart from existing reserved grave spaces, the allocation of plots is in strict sequence based upon the cemetery plan maintained by the Parish Council.
-The Cemetery will be open to visitors at all times for the purpose of visiting or tending a grave, but the Parish Council reserves the right to close it, as may be necessary, at any time, for repairs or in the interests of public safety.
+The Cemetery will be open to visitors at all times for the purpose of visiting or tending a grave, but the Council reserves the right to close it, as may be necessary, at any time, for repairs or in the interests of public safety.

 Fees

-Charges are shown on this section of the page.
+Charges are shown on a separate sheet.

-- Fees do not include the cost of grave digging.
+Fees do not include the cost of grave digging.

 Exclusive Right of Burial

-- Each plot can accommodate two interments and the exclusive right lasts for 50 years.
+Each plot can accommodate two interments and the Exclusive Right lasts for 50 years.

-- Any changes to the Exclusive Right of Burial (Deed of Grant) – e.g. change of name, address, ownership must be advised to the Clerk and accompanied by the relevant paperwork.
+Any changes to the Exclusive Right of Burial (Deed of Grant) – e.g. change of name, address, ownership must be advised to the Clerk and accompanied by the relevant paperwork.

-- It is important to retain the Grant in a secure place as it is the only legal document held by the owner confirming their entitlement to the burial rights.
+It is important to retain the Grant in a secure place as it is the only legal document held by the owner confirming their entitlement to the burial rights.

 Memorials

-- A minimum of six months should elapse between the burial of a person to be commemorated and erection of a memorial.
+A minimum of six months should elapse between the burial of a person to be commemorated and erection of a memorial.
 This does not apply to cremated remains.

-- Headstones or crosses not exceeding 3’ in height, 2’ in width and 6” in thickness are permitted and may include a holder for flowers within those dimensions.
+Headstones or crosses not exceeding 3’ in height, 2’ in width and 6” in thickness are permitted and may include a holder for flowers within those dimensions.

-- For cremated remains a Cornish Cremation Vase Block not exceeding 15” in height, 15” in width and 6” in thickness is permitted.
+For cremated remains a Cornish Cremation Vase Block not exceeding 15” in height, 15” in width and 6” in thickness is permitted.